thehyve/v6-omop-cohort-diagnostics/debug/README.md

 ## Actual debugging of R code

-What currently works is starting the R command line browser by inserting `browser()` statements in de R code and rebuilding the container, and running the algorithm using the steps described above.
+What currently works is starting the R command line debugger by inserting `browser()` statements in de R code and rebuilding the container, and running the algorithm using the steps described above.
+[Documentation of the R command line debugger](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/browser).

 Still under investigation: using a fancy debugger like VSCode or PyCharm.